 There are two Federally listed species that have potential to be within the project area; the Sierra Nevada yellow-legged frog (SNYLF) and the California red-legged Frog (CRLF).
 There is also some potential for one species proposed for listing; the foothill yellow-legged frog (FYLF).
-The probability for adverse effects to these species from the project was analyzed in a Biological Assessment (BA) (JNA Consulting 2022a) and through consultation with the US Fish and Wildlife Service.
+The probability for adverse effects to these species from the project was analyzed in a Biological Assessment (BA) (JNA Consulting 2022a) and through consultation with the USFWS.
 The BA concluded that the project may affect, but is not likely to adversely affect CRLF.
 This determination was based on no known breeding populations or other known occurrences in treatment areas; the FPP will not be implemented within breeding habitat, and will affect only a very small percent of the non-breeding aquatic habitat, upland habitat, and dispersal habitat within the action area; and the incorporation of design criteria (Appendix B).
+The USFWS concurred with the BA determination and stated that overall the proposed project will likely benefit the CRLF by reducing the risk of high-intensity wildfire, promoting riparian habitat through prescribed fire, and creating additional basking habitat (USDI 2022).

 For FYLF and SNYLF, potential impacts to suitable habitat including increased erosion and sedimentation, changes in hydrology, and changes in canopy cover will be minimal because the project is designed to retain large trees, thus preserving root systems that stabilize soils and retaining existing canopy cover.
 Design criteria, such as riparian exclusion zones and requirements for retention of ground cover, will further minimize the potential for impacts.
 However, while prescribed burns will be excluded from within 50 feet of aquatic habitats, including those known to be occupied by FYLF or SNYLF; fire will be allowed to back into the riparian areas.
 Therefore, there remains some potential for FYLF or SNYLF along occupied streams to be affected by this activity.
 The BA concluded that the project is likely to adversely affect individual FYLF and SNYLF.
 The BA also concluded that the project may result in a short-term reduction in habitat suitability within upland and dispersal habitat within critical habitat.
+The USFWS Biological Opinion concurred with these findings and concluded that these two frog species and their critical habitat will likely benefit from the proposed project in the long term as the project aims to reduce large, high intensity wildfires (USDI 2022).
+Furthermore, the USFWS’ biological opinion is that the project is not likely to jeopardize the continued existence of the FYLF or the SNYLF.
+The USFWS reached this conclusion because the project-related effects to the species, when added to the environmental baseline and analyzed in consideration of all potential cumulative effects, will not rise to the level of precluding recovery or reducing the likelihood of survival of the species, nor is the project likely to destroy or adversely modify designated critical habitat.
+(USDI 2022).

 Although under the Endangered Species Act (ESA) it was determined that the project is likely to adversely affect FYLF and SNYLF, the significance under NEPA has a different legal standard than the significance under ESA.
 NEPA regulations define significance in terms of context (i.e., scale, time period) and intensity (severity of the impact) (USFS 2018).
 That is, the degree of the impact on the population or whether or not the action as a whole is a net benefit is considered when making the determination under NEPA (USFS 2018).